tm3023/Bitcoin-UKF/README.md

 ### Does the 6-state slope filter improve on the 5-state?

 Not on this out-of-sample sample.
-The 6-state base conditions (row 6) produce results nearly identical to the 5-state (row 5): the same signal count (n=30), a slightly lower mean return (+1.05% versus +1.19%), and a slightly lower t-statistic (1.56 versus 1.80).
+The 6-state base conditions (row 6) produce results nearly identical to the 5-state (row 5): the same signal count (n=30), a slightly lower mean return (+1.05% versus +1.19%) and a slightly lower t-statistic (1.56 versus 1.80).
 Adding the slope filter (row 7, Strategy C) reduces signal count to 23 and further lowers mean return to +0.83%, reducing the Sharpe ratio from 0.70 to 0.30.

 The slope filter appears to remove some of the 5-state model's most profitable signals.
 The likely explanation is that the low-volatility regime condition (condition 1) already selects for non-trending market states.
 By construction, when `h_{t-1} <= mu_h`, the market is in a quiet regime where the drift state `mu_t` tends to be small.
-The slope filter then excludes a subset of observations where drift is slightly elevated but the market is still effectively range-bound, and these prove to be genuine mean-reversion opportunities.
+The slope filter then excludes a subset of observations where drift is slightly elevated but the market is still effectively range-bound and these prove to be genuine mean-reversion opportunities.

 The conclusion is that the 5-state model's conditions are better calibrated for this signal than the 6-state extension over this evaluation period.
 The drift state `mu_t` has interpretive value as a real-time trend indicator but does not improve signal quality when the volatility regime filter is already applied.